dphfox/wolf/docs/00-design/00-formatting.md

 The Wolf parser respects a few formatting conventions when parsing source code.

+## File encoding

+All Wolf files must be parseable as valid UTF-8.
+A file that is not valid UTF-8 is not a valid Wolf program.

+Valid Wolf files may use either CRLF or LF line endings.
+However, during parsing, all line endings are normalised to LF, ensuring program behaviour is consistent regardless of line ending convention used.

 ## New lines

 The only meaningful whitespace in Wolf are new lines.
 When the parser encounters